-When business slows down, as it always does this time of year, it is easy to become despondent or lazy.
+When business slows down, it is easy to become despondent or lazy.

 Whether you had a great year or not-so-great, it’s easy to feel like the wind is out of your sales.